curv3d/curv/docs/language/Language.md

 as opposed to just accessing the characters (grapheme clusters), then you use these functions.

-In TeaCAD, if two grapheme clusters are guaranteed to have the same printed representation, then they compare equal.
+In Curv, if two grapheme clusters are guaranteed to have the same printed representation, then they compare equal.
 In the OpenSCAD2 design, I argue that strings should behave like lists of characters.
 Eg, you should be able to iterate over the characters in a string